 NestJS

 NestJs is a framework used to serve our server needs.
 It uses Express and Fastify under the hood and has robust support for TypeScript.
-Which is designed and employed to make the backend structured that is in easy to maintain modules.
+Which is designed and employed to make the backend structured that is in easy-to-maintain modules.

-Lets us start building a basic author-books-genres program using TypeORM, NestJS, Graphql, RestAPI, Dataloader
+Let us start building a basic author-books-genres program using TypeORM, NestJS, Graphql, RestAPI, Dataloader

 1. Installing the NestJS and creating a scaffold project.